wesleyguirra/wesguirra.github.io/README.md

 #### Accomplishments
 - Developed App based on content `CMS` for hotel Jatiuca using `React`
 - Developed CMS Web App for hotel Jatiuca using `React`
-- Designed the Interface of App for mechanical cal stores
+- Designed the Interface of the App for mechanical cal stores
-- Developed App for mechanical car stores using `React-Native`
+- Developed an App for mechanical car stores using `React-Native`
-- Developed App for workflow approvals for Iguatemi Shopping using `React-Native`
+- Developed an App for workflow approvals for Iguatemi Shopping using `React-Native`
-- Developed Web App to customization of t-shirts for Pernambucanas using `React`
+- Developed Web App for customization of t-shirts for Pernambucanas using `React`

 ### Front-end Engineer at Netbiis (2018/06 ~ 2018/10)
 ---
-> As a front-end developer I was responsible for developing new features and bug fixes, as well as doing non-integrated tests, and suggesting architectural improvements for the application using mainly the angular.js framework, also in some projects I have the opportunity to work with React.js implementing chat bot solution using socket.io
+> As a front-end developer I was responsible for developing new features and bug fixes, as well as doing non-integrated tests, and suggesting architectural improvements for the application using mainly the angular.js framework, also in some projects I had the opportunity to work with React.js implementing chatbot solution using socket.io
 #### Accomplishments
 - Developed Web App for Engel & Voelkers using `AngularJS`
-- Developed Web App for Chat bot for Rede Globo using `React`
+- Developed Web App for Chatbot for Rede Globo using `React`

 ### Fullstack Engineer at 4Linux (2016/02 ~ 2017/07)
 ---